rust-lang/reference/src/tokens.md

 #### Suffixes

-Suffix is a non-raw identifier immediately (without whitespace) following the primary part of a literal.
+A suffix is a non-raw identifier immediately (without whitespace) following the primary part of a literal.

 Any kind of literal (string, integer, etc) with any suffix is valid as a token,